Our Customer is one of the world’s largest automotive fuel tank manufacturers, with factories across the USA, Europe and Asia.

 The overall implementation took place over a period of 12 months.
 During this time, we were also able to identify further opportunities for improvement within processes.
 For example, an operator was frequently experiencing difficulty verifying one of the machines – this was due to the test piece disintegrating.
 To help overcome this, we manufactured a support nest for the test piece, in turn reducing load and unload time by 4 seconds.

-As a result of the new service policy from Vacuum Engineering Services, our Customer has since achieved:
+As a result of the new service policy from VES, our Customer has since achieved:

 - 77% reduction in MTTR